Bom-dev/boom/README.md

 - A user can make or join a room
 - A user can communicate with another user using mic, video and chatting
 - A user can mute or unmute their mic & camera
+- A user can choose their camera thorogh options they have
 - A user can leave the room when they want

 ### MVP Goals